CBreinholt/dotfiles/README.md

 # dotfiles
 The scripts and configuration files that I use on a daily basis.
-I'm currently in the process of migrating and reorganizing all my dotfiles to this repo.
+I'm currently in the process of migrating and reorganizing my dotfiles to this repo.